deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 We can summarize as follows: DVC-CC is a wrapper on DVC that makes it easy to integrate it into CC to solve both problems from above.

-DVC-CC use the the software [Data Version Control (DVC)](https://dvc.org/) and [Curious Containers (CC)](https://www.curious-containers.cc/).
-**DVC** can handle all problems that are described at the first point by describing the processing pipeline and saving checksums to each dependency and output file, to make sure that the pipeline is unchanged. **CC** is infrastructure software that used the RED file for describing a job that can be sent to a cluster where it gets executed.

-DVC-CC is a wrapper on DVC that makes it easy to integrate it into CC to solve both problems from above.

 </p>
 </details>
 </blockquote>